If you’ve ever wondered, “How much do podcasters make?” you’re probably thinking about taking your hobby to the next level.

 Many fans show their love and support for their favorite podcasts by purchasing merchandise offered for sale through the show.

-How Much Do Most Successful Podcasters Earn?
+How Much Do Most Successful Podcasters Make?

 Podcasters charge for ads based on the number of people who have listened to the episode.